 Onsite Power integrates its digesters with power plants.
 This technology can utilize many wastes including green waste, animal bedding, and agricultural residues.
 In addition, Riverside County, the Coachella Valley Association of Governments, and Waste Management, Inc. have selected an anaerobic digestion process to be constructed adjacent to a transfer station that will be sited at the Edom Hill Landfill near Cathedral City.
 Additional resources include:

-- Bioremediation of Solid Waste (Adobe PDF, 54 KB): Graph of waste stream, list of digester feedstocks, end products and other applications under testing.
+- Bioremediation of Solid Waste (PDF, 54 KB): Graph of waste stream, list of digester feedstocks, end products and other applications under testing.

 Thermal Conversion Process: The thermal conversion process is a technology that enables the conversion of waste feedstock into specialty chemicals, oils, gases, carbons and fertilizers.
 The thermal conversion process, or TCP, mimics the earth’s natural geothermal process by using water, heat and pressure to chemically reform organic and inorganic wastes into useful chemicals and compounds.
 These materials are supplied in their raw forms and can be delivered as the original materials as in plastics from computer cases, tires or solid waste streams.
 These materials are first reduced into a manageable homogeneous material that can be fed into the TCP processing system.
 The TCP process reduces them into the basic molecules as fuel gas, oils and other useful materials.
 Even heavy metals are transformed into harmless oxides.
 Additional resources include:

-- Thermal Conversion Process (Adobe PDF, 85 KB): This document includes a description, how it works, steps in the process, and energy and environmental efficiency.
+- Thermal Conversion Process (PDF, 85 KB): This document includes a description, how it works, steps in the process, and energy and environmental efficiency.

 Landfill Methane Outreach Program (LMOP)